 The best team building ideas challenge is to think of others first.
 Charitable workshops inspire you to reach back and give to the community.
 Just ask our client GHP Management.
-At our Bike-a-Thon Charity Workshop, they fully embraced the old saying that it is better to give than to receive.
+At our Bike-a-Thon Bikes for Kids Charity Workshop, they fully embraced the old saying that it is better to give than to receive.

 GHP Management was created in 2000 by a cadre of experts in banking, insurance, and banking.
 Since then they have become industry leaders as asset managers of distressed debt.
 Among other things, they invest in land contracts, judgments, bankruptcy-affected assets, and commercial real estate loans.
 They also invest in high-end residential loans, loans in bankruptcy, and rights of redemption.

 The Magnovo team joined 75 of GHP’s brightest and best managers at the Vdara Hotel in Las Vegas.
 Mercifully, this hotel doesn’t have a casino, so there were no distractions to contend with.
 Unfortunately, Hurricane Florence did interfere with some of the staffers, forcing them to beat a hasty retreat to make connecting flights that were at risk of cancellation.

 The cleverest team building ideas are flexible

 So we adjusted our plans, soldiered on, and wound up having a dynamic team building session and a wonderful bike building workshop.
 The Bike-a-Thon was the grand finale after a week of corporate meetings.
 Everyone enjoyed the change of pace.

 The 75 managers broke into teams and during some pretty lively activities they competed for the parts to assemble 12 bikes.
 At each stage along the way, the teammates had to apply many of the collaborative and strategizing skills we’d discussed earlier.
 Everyone had a blast and the bikes turned out beautifully.